RasaHQ/rasa/README.md

 ### Resolving merge conflicts

-Poetry doesn't include any solution that can help to resolve merge conflicts in the lock file by default.
+Poetry doesn't include any solution that can help to resolve merge conflicts in the lock file `poetry.lock` by default.
 However, there is a great tool called [poetry-merge-lock](https://poetry-merge-lock.readthedocs.io/en/latest/).
 Here is how use can install it: